Revisiting charmonium hybrid spectroscopy: Open charm decay of charmonium hybrid

 where the single-particle states are normalized as $\langle \boldsymbol{p},s|\boldsymbol{p}',s'\rangle = \delta^{(3)}(\boldsymbol{p}-\boldsymbol{p}')\delta_{ss'}$.
 In the non-relativistic limit, the Dirac spinor matrix element simplifies to

 where $\chi_s$ is the quark Pauli spinor and $\tilde{\chi}_{s'} = -i\sigma_2 \chi_{s'}^*$ represents the antiquark spinor.

 A hybrid meson state with definite angular momentum is constructed by coupling the gluon angular wave function from Eq.~\eqref{eq:gluon_angular} with the quark-antiquark spatial and spin wave functions.
-In second-quantized form,
+The resulting state is